slamdata/quasar-fdw/README.md

 ### Gotchyas

-- If one of your fields uses a quasar-reserved word (such as `date`, you must quote the field using an attribute option: `OPTIONS (map 'comment."date"')`
 - Postgres will downcase all field names, so if a field has a capital letter in it, you must use the map option: `OPTIONS (map "camelCaseSensitive")`
 - This FDW will convert strings to other types, such as dates, times, timestamps, intervals, integers, and floats.
-However, if the underlying data is a string, you cannot push down type-specific operations such as WHERE clauses to Quasar by default.
-Therefore, you can enforce a no pushdown restriction in the column options.
+However, if the underlying data is a string, we should _NOT_ push down type-specific operations such as WHERE clauses to Quasar.
+Therefore, you should enforce a no pushdown restriction in the column options.
 Use the `OPTIONS (nopushdown 'true')` option to force no pushdown of any clause containing the column.

 ## Development